 It’s the Law!
 According to the Indiana Radon Rule, 410 IAC 5.1, everyone who is serving Indiana by doing radon testing, analysis and mitigation in residential structures must be certified by the Indiana State Department of Health (Effective July 1, 1994).

 Radon is an invisible, odorless, tasteless radioactive gas produced by the breakdown of uranium in soil, rock, and water.
 Because the air pressure inside a house is typically lower than the pressure in the soil around its foundation, radon is drawn into the home through cracks in the foundation and other openings.
+Radon gas can build up to dangerous levels inside any home whether it’s old or new, sealed or drafty, and with or without a basement.
 Your home’s radon levels can be different than levels in your next door neighbor’s home.
+The only way to know if your home has a radon problem is to have your home tested.

 Families with a hereditary predisposition of cancer should be more concerned about radon exposure than families who don’t have any history of cancer.